-By contrast, rates on HELOCs have hovered around 7 percent recently, according to Bankrate’s weekly survey of rates across the nation.
+Rates on HELOCs have hovered around 6.6 percent recently, according to Bankrate’s weekly survey of rates across the nation.

-Interest payments on HELOCs used to be tax-deductible, but the Tax Cuts and Jobs Act of 2017 changed that.
+Another factor to consider, the interest you pay on a PLOC is not tax-deductible.
+But it has also become more challenging to deduct the interest on HELOCs as well since the passage of the Tax Cuts and Jobs Act of 2017.
 Now, HELOCs are only tax-deductible if they are used for home improvements.

 Getting a PLOC: How to qualify

-Two things you’ll need when determining how to get a line of credit:
+Two things you’ll need to get a line of credit:

-As it just so happens, we can help you gain a better perspective on your credit history and score.
+And it just so happens, we can help you gain a better perspective on your credit history and credit score.
 (Check yours for free at Bankrate.)

 And although a personal line of credit may have higher rates than a HELOC, the interest rates on PLOCs are usually much lower than a credit card cash advance or payday loan.